kitaminka/node-server/README.md

 ___
 ### Installation and launching
 - Clone repository to your computer.
-- Open a console in the cloned repository.
-- To install dependencies, write the following command in the terminal:
+- To install dependencies, use the following command:
 ```bash
 $ npm install
 ```
 - Create **.env** file and put your settings in this file.
 Example of **.env** file you can see in the file **.env.example**.
-- To start the program, write the following command in the terminal:
+- To start the program, use the following command:
 ```bash
 $ npm start
 ```